Universal Darwinism

 Universal Darwinism is the idea that mechanisms of variation, selection, and heredity can be applied to many other fields, including

-knowledge, science, linguistics, economics, sociology, and computer science, perhaps to evolution of the universe itself.
-Things that have been postulated to undergo variation and selection, and thus adaptation, are genes, ideas (
+Donald Campbell), science, linguistics, economics, sociology, and computer science, perhaps to evolution of the universe itself.
+Things that have been postulated to undergo variation and selection, and thus adaptation, are genes, ideas (which

 This process can be conceived as an evolutionary algorithm that searches the space of possible forms (the